BYU-ITC-210/BYU-ITC-210.github.io/IntroToCommandLine.md

 ---
-Title: Intro to Command Line
+title: Intro to Command Line
 ---
 This is a little tutorial into the command line for Linux and Windows.
 These commands and others in the command line will help you greatly in your computing career (and in this class).
 The next task is to access your remote server which we will call your "live server."
 You will only ssh or command line access to your live server.
 Therefore we are doing this tutorial for those who are completely new to the command line and also for your information as an aspiring IT professional.
 Most of the commands we will go over will have accompanying Linux and Windows commands and both will be briefly explained.
 If you are proficient in the command line you may skip this introduction.
 Generally speaking, Linux commands also work on MacOS.